meshplay/meshplay/docs/_data/notes/node-metrics-collection.md

 Consumption breakdown by control plane vs data plane vs application would be interesting.

-The advantage with cluster wide metrics is that Meshery doesn’t have to include logic to account for individual nodes.
+The advantage with cluster wide metrics is that Meshplay doesn’t have to include logic to account for individual nodes.
 Per Node Metrics:
 Here is a list of node level metrics we can collect from Prometheus node exporter: